uwdata/mosaic/docs/core/index.md

 Selection.single({ cross: true })
 ```

-Selections override the Param `value` property to return the active clause _value_, making Selections compatible where standard Params are expected.
+Selections override the `Param.value` property to return the active clause _value_, making selections compatible where standard params are expected.
-Like Params, Selections support `value` event listeners, corresponding to value changes.
+Like params, selections support `value` event listeners, corresponding to value changes.

 Selections additionally support `activate` events, which provide a clause indicative of likely future updates.
 For example, a brush interactor may trigger an activation event when the cursor enters a brushable region, providing an example clause prior to any actual updates.